hoc-labs/rdb-flexbox-living-social-life/README-nav.md

   * add an underline to the home link to indicate that it is the current page.

-Try doing these tasks on your own, and then if you run into trouble look at the detailed instructions for particular steps below or in the navigation-solution folder for the full source code.
+Try doing these tasks on your own, and then if you run into trouble, look at the detailed instructions for particular steps below or in the navigation-solution folder for the full source code.

 #### Center the header
 Unlike the `<li>` items, which are not block elements when they are within the flex container, the header elements are block elements, and therefore we can use `text-align:center` to center that content.